-After reaching the early enrollment deadline, RCS will determine if there are available places for all enrolled students.
-If there are more enrollments than places available, the following will be considered in order of priority:
+If there are more enrollments than available grade level capacity, the following will be considered in order of priority:

-3. Active members of our supporting parishes (Immaculate Conception, Sacred Heart/St. Patrick, St. James the Greater, St. Mary’s, St. Olaf, Newman Parish at UWEC) who are practicing Catholics.
+- Active members of our supporting parishes (Immaculate Conception, Sacred Heart/ St. Patrick, St. James the Greater, St. Mary’s, St. Olaf, Newman Parish at UWEC) who are practicing Catholics.